-Dat is a protocol designed for syncing distributed, dynamic datasets.
-A secure changelog is used to ensure dataset versions are distributed safely.
-Files are efficiently versioned by checking new file regions against existing ones to duplication of existing similar file regions.
-Any byte range of any version of any file can be efficiently accessed as a stream from a Dat repository over a network connection.
-Consumers can choose to fully or partially replicate the contents of a remote Dat repository, and can also subscribe to live changes.
-Dat uses built-in public key cryptography to encrypt and sign all network traffic, allowing it to make certain privacy and security guarantees.
+Dat is a protocol designed for syncing folders of data, even if they are large or changing constantly.
+A cryptographically secure register of changes to the data over time is used to ensure dataset versions are distributed as exact copies of exact versions.
+Any byte range of any version of any file can be efficiently streamed from a Dat repository over a network connection.
+Consummers can choose to fully or partially replicate the contents of a remote Dat repository, and can also subscribe to live changes.
+Dat uses built-in public key cryptography to encrypt network traffic, allowing it to make certain privacy and security guarantees.
+A group of Dat clients can connect to each other to form a public or private decentralized network to exchange data amognst each other in a swarm.
+A reference implementation is provided in JavaScript.